10 DIY Scandinavian Christmas Ornaments to Make This Season

 Gnome Christmas Ornament

 Gnomes have long been a part of northern European lore.
-Make an adorable felt companion of your own, complete with a characteristic long beard.
+This Christmas, make an adorable felt gnome ornament of your own, complete with a rustic pinecone and the characteristic long beard.
+If real pinecones aren't available or in season where you live, you can purchase a Bag of Pinecones ($6, Michaels) for the ornaments instead.
 Then hang the mischievous fellow on your tree and hope he doesn't run off to steal some Christmas cookies!

 Wood Bead Tassel Ornament

 Stay cozy this winter with these simple folk-art inspired felt ornaments.
 They’ll add a touch of softness to your tree.
 To make them, layer several pieces of felt (stick with neutral colors for a true Scandinavian feel) and sew together with curly stitches.
 We used Basic Felt ($0.39, Michaels) for ours.
 Choose nature motifs, such as the leaves, pears, and partridges shown here, and don't forget to glue a ribbon to the top of each one for easy hanging.

 Snow is plentiful in northern Europe, so it's no surprise that snowflake imagery abounds in Scandinavian holiday decor.
 A nod to Swedish straw ornaments, these DIY wood snowflakes come together with a little hot glue.
 Use clothespins such as Round Peg Clothespins ($9, Oriental Trading Co.) craft sticks, and wooden circles for a variety of shapes.